Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Simulation Study

 We define several measures of performance that will be used to numerically compare the various methods.
-To assess the clustering performance, we compute the following clustering error (CE) which calculates the distance between an estimated community assignment $\hat{z}_i$ and the true assignment $z_i$ of the $i$th node:
+To assess the clustering performance, we compute the clustering error (CE) criteria and Ratio Cut (RCut)~\citep{von2007tutorial}.
+CE calculates the distance between an estimated community assignment $\hat{z}_i$ and the true assignment $z_i$ of the $i$th node: